szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 ### At a first glance

 Perhaps the main issue is that we are processing the file line by line.
 A better approach would be to load the entire contents of the file into memory.
-A `List[str]` representing the lines of the file would be ideal.
+A `List[str]` representing the lines of the file would be ideal because then we can apply any data transformation function that we want.
 Would like to mention that the largest file so far is `6.5KB`, if and when the file size grows so that it's not efficient to load all of it into memory then I'll consider using a generator function instead.

 A function that solves this issue might look something like this: